wumm-project/wumm-project.github.io/TTN.md

 non-academic sector.
 These arrangements will be taken into account during the evaluation of the proposal.

+### Additional Information

-Thre is a list of expected impact at several levels at the end of the call that should be addressed in the proposal.
+There is a list of expected impact at several levels at the end of the call that should be addressed in the proposal.

 There is a [list of